-Did you know that cheese can help you meet general daily nutrition recommendations and help close the gap on a nutrient that many people are missing in their diets?
+Did you know that eating cheese can help you meet general daily nutrition recommendations and help close the gap on a nutrient that many people are missing in their diets?
 It’s true!

-It’s important to note that cheese can fit into most eating plans, and with over 300 varieties to choose from, there is surely something to satisfy everyone’s taste!
-Even those with lactose intolerance can enjoy the benefits of dairy in the form of cheese, by choosing natural, harder cheeses like Cheddar, Colby, Swiss and Monterey Jack.
+It’s important to note that cheese can fit into most healthy eating plans, and with over 300 varieties to choose from, there is surely something to satisfy everyone’s taste!
+Even those with lactose intolerance can enjoy the health benefits of dairy in the form of cheese, by choosing natural, harder cheeses like Cheddar, Colby, Swiss and Monterey Jack.

 There’s no doubt that the flavor of your favorite meals, along with your health, can be enhanced with the addition of low-fat or reduced fat cheese.
 So, go ahead – enjoy!

 Check out these fascinating facts about cheese: